 Teenage Queen

 For some odd reason, Teenage Queen gave me a Cuddly Demo vibe and I've no idea why!
 Anyhow, yes we get to play strip poker against a young girl, which sounds dodgy to me.
-Oddly, I'm unsure whether I've played any cards game on my Atari ST, let alone strip poker against a sexy young girl in some rather risky positions!
+Oddly, I'm unsure whether I've played any card game on my Atari ST, let alone strip poker against a sexy young girl in some rather risky positions!

 Let me be honest, I've no idea how to play poker so, the games I endured were hit-and-miss.
 However, I did land lucky a few times and made a little progress but that was purely by accident.
 Generally, she beat me each and every time so I wasn't able to get many screenshots, which was probably a good thing thinking about it...